msloth/contiki-launchpad/README.md

 that pain, giving you an easy way to build stuff while being very open for you to get down and dirty with the nitty-gritty details should you like to.

-## Usage
+## Getting started

-To use this port, I recommend using Instant Contiki, which is an Ubuntu virtual machine with mspgcc and other tools installed from start.
+I recommend using Instant Contiki, which is an Ubuntu virtual machine with mspgcc and other tools installed from start.
 * download and install eg Virtualbox, VMWare Player or similar software for virtual machines.
 They are free for personal use.